 From our point of view, this world seems warped and its natives, acting under horrific compulsions.
 But they would find everything fine.

-Assuming you could show them that the atmosphere’s oxygen concentration had subsided along with its combustibility, doing away with their prejudices and practices, they’d resist such suggestions anyway, out of sluggish habit, imaginary panic and mental inertia.
-The fear of fire would continue to distort their social arrangements – the way the fear of military aggression distorts ours.
+Assuming you could show them that the concentration of atmosphere’s oxygen had subsided along with its combustibility, doing away with their prejudices and practices, they’d resist such suggestions anyway, out of sluggish habit, imaginary panic and mental inertia.
+The fear of fire would continue to distort their social arrangements — the way the fear of military aggression distorts ours.
 Just as they’d cling to their firefighting reflexes, we cling to our war fighting reflexes.

 Another example.
 Suppose you were the chieftain of a barbarian horde that had overrun a long-standing civilization.
 To begin with, you would ignore your victims’ cultural achievement.
-Even if you were cunning enough to order the scribes interrogated in public and their books translated to you in private, you’d still disregard most of their useless trash.
+Even if you were cunning enough to order scribes interrogated in public and their books translated for you in private, you’d still disregard most of their useless trash.
 Your frustrated curiosity might make you look the fool in front of your lieutenants; knowledge of soft, city ways might spoil your warriors’ fighting spirit; traditional native culture might recruit popular opposition into guerrilla liberation bands.

-You would ensure that this written culture disappeared along with its literate cadre—by neglect and design.
+You would ensure that this written culture disappeared along with its literate cadre ― by neglect and design.
 You’d terrorize, overtax and enslave the locals until they had lost the will to prepare their children for anything more than your plow fields and barracks squares.
 Learning its literature, religion, history and mythos would become capital offenses.
-This is how nomad conquerors distanced themselves from their victims, through ignorance and apartheid.
+This is how nomad conquerors distanced themselves from their victims through ignorance and apartheid.
 They made this the spirit and letter of their law.
 Of our law.